Urban Sketching Kit

 • Platinum carbon black waterproof ink (to refill the fountain pens)

-• Pentel waterbrushes x 2
+• Pentel waterbrush

-• Escoda Travel Watercolour brushes x3 size #2, #6, #10
+• Escoda Travel Watercolour round brush size #10

 • Rosemary & Co Dagger Travel brush